All About the Cry-It-Out Method for Sleep Training

 • Check your baby’s sleep environment.
 Ensure your baby is sleeping in a room that is:

-• pitch dark (use blackout shades)
+• Pitch dark (use blackout shades)

-• set at a temperature between 68 and 72°F.
+• Set at a temperature between 68 and 72°F.

 Is It Bad to Let a Baby Cry It Out?

 Crying is a natural form of communication for babies and can actually aid in processing an active day, settling down, and falling asleep.
-Just as important is knowing that the crying-it-out method does not harm babies or damage their relationship with their parents.

 Is There a Modified Version of the Cry-It-Out Method?